 Individuals are encouraged to think about a charitable gift through a will, life insurance, annuity, or publicly-traded securities.

 Planned giving comes in all sizes, from a few dollars to much larger bequests, yet all are needed to make a lasting difference in your community and in our watershed's environment.
 Discuss your wishes with a professional such as a lawyer, accountant, insurance agent, financial or estate planner.

-The Friends of the South Huron Trail Golf Tournament is a charitable fundraiser hosted by the Ausable Bayfield Conservation Foundation (ABCF).
+The South Huron Trail Golf Tournament is a charitable fundraiser hosted by the Ausable Bayfield Conservation Foundation (ABCF).

 Thanks go to sponsors and donors who have made it possible for the tournament to support the health, social, environmental, and recreational benefits of the popular trail.
 The organizing committee invites businesses or groups to be event sponsors.
 Organizers of the tourney say the golf tournament is a “FUNdraising event” with an emphasis on fun.